kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 }

 // HTTPListenerFilterType is a distinct enum from HTTPRouteFilterType so
 // that the two lists can diverge.
-Today pre-routing admits only two of the
+Today pre-routing admits only a subset
-// eight HTTPRouteFilter variants; future revisions may add pre-routing-only
+// of the HTTPRouteFilter variants; future revisions may add pre-routing-only
 // variants (for example, a first-class body-projection filter once GEP-5091
 // lands) without disturbing HTTPRouteFilter. type HTTPListenerFilterType string